strapi/documentation/developer-docs/latest/concepts/sso.md

 ### Provider Configuration

-A provider's configuration is a simple Javascript object built with the following properties:
+A provider's configuration is a Javascript object built with the following properties:

 | Name             | Required | Type     | Description                                                                    |
 |----------------- |----------|----------|--------------------------------------------------------------------------------|